copyme/copyme.github.io/_pages/about.md

 # Page Under Construction!

 I am an associate professor at ESIEE Paris (Gustave Eiffel University), and a co-coordinator of the CS and Applications (FI) apprenticeship program.
-My current research at ESIEE is focused on problems related to geometr and its applications in, e.g., construction industry and digital twins.
+My current research at ESIEE is focused on problems related to geometry and its applications in, e.g., construction industry and digital twins.

 Before joining ESIEE I worked on the [BIM2TWIN](https://bim2twin.eu/) project at Inria Sophia-Antipolis in TITANE, the team of [Pierre Alliez](https://www.inria.fr/fr/pierre-alliez), and before that I was affiliated with the Technion - Israel Institute of Technology, where I worked in [Mirela Ben-Chen](https://mirela.net.technion.ac.il/)’s group on problems related to geometry processing.